tobyweed/MobileLighting/README.md

 Here is the approximate outline of the image processing pipeline:
 1. Compute intrinsics
 1. Compute extrinsics for all stereo pairs
-1. Rectify decoded images for all stereo pairs
+1. Rectify all ambient images & decoded images for all stereo pairs
-1. Refine all rectified images (unrectified images should already have automatically been refined during data acquisition)
+1. Refine all rectified code images (unrectified images should already have automatically been refined during data acquisition)
-1. Disparity-match unrectified, rectified images
+1. Disparity-match unrectified, rectified code images
-1. Merge disparity maps for unrectified, rectified
+1. Merge disparity maps for unrectified, rectified code images
 1. Reproject rectified, merged disparity maps
 1. Merge reprojected disparities with original disparities and merged disparities for final result